-Note that when a given System is capable of implementing different Procedures, the OGC API - Connected Systems Standard provides several ways to describe this:
+Note that when a given System is capable of implementing different Procedures, the OGC API - Connected Systems Standard v1.0 provides several ways to describe this:

-- As a single System instance associated to a Procedure with multiple "modes" (see SensorML Modes) if those are known in advance. - As multiple System instances referring to the same "person" in the contact information when the system is a human who .
+- As a single System instance associated with a Procedure with multiple "modes" (see SensorML Modes) if those are known in advance. - As multiple System instances referring to the same "person" in the contact information.